Tolhos/zyax-task/README.md

 ## INFO

-The project can be started by running the following command:
+The project can be started by running the following commands:

 `npm i`